 Call Today To Enhance Your Smile

 We hope you have been inspired by the possibilities outlined above.
-All you have to do now is call North Oaks Dental in Royal Oak, MI today at 248-712-1522 or contact us online to schedule an easy appointment.
+All you have to do now is call North Oaks Dental in Royal Oak, MI today at 248-220-7021 or to schedule an easy appointment.
 We’ll help you figure out the best option for dealing with your sensitive teeth from our many comprehensive dentistry solutions.